 Dress code violations that cannot be corrected immediately require parents to bring clothing to the school.
-The student will remain in the front office until a parent is able to bring the uniform.
+The student will remain in ISS until a parent is able to bring the uniform.

 Excessive dress code violations may result in the student being put in a behavior contract.